 Feng Shui

 Feng Shui is a Chinese tradition going back thousands of years.
 It is closely associated with the Daoist tradition as it is concerned with living in harmony with nature.
 It comprises several concepts including: yin and yang, qi and the five elements.
-Feng Shui consultants are still used in China and around the world to advise on correct positioning and alignment of new buildings as well as layout of houses and gardens.
+Feng Shui consultants are still used in China and around the world to advise on correct positioning and alignment of new buildings as well as the internal layout of houses and gardens.
 Traditionally it has its highest importance for determining the most auspicious site for burials; this was because the spirits of the dead are considered particularly sensitive to placement.
-If the ancestors prosper in a ‘good’ site then their descendents would prosper too.
-In determining directions the intricate and complex 罗盘 luó pǎn compass ➚ is used.
-The landscape was considered to be full of hidden good and bad flows of 'qi' and the compass together with the geomancer's skill would be able to determine the most auspicious locations.
+If the ancestors prosper in a ‘good’ site then their descendents will prosper too.
+In determining directions the intricate and complex 罗盘 Luó pǎn compass ➚ is used.
+The landscape is considered to be full of hidden good and bad flows of 'qi' and the compass together with the geomancer's skill would be able to determine the most auspicious locations.

 Five Chinese Elements

 The wish to categorize things can be seen as a sensible way to try to make sense of the world.
-The five essential properties (fire, water, wood, metal and earth) 五行 wǔ xíng, should not be thought of in the same way as chemical elements, they are more like the set of elementary phases of matter, so anything liquid is showing its inherent 'water' property and anything gaseous 'fire'.
+The five essential properties (fire, water, wood, metal and earth) 五行 Wǔ xíng, should not be thought of in the same way as chemical elements, they are more like the set of elementary phases of matter, so anything liquid is showing its inherent 'water' property and anything gaseous 'fire'.
 From these phases the destruction cycle naturally arises: water can destroy fire; earth dams and adsorbs water; wood is nourished by earth; metal cuts wood; and to complete the cycle fire melts metal.
 Ingeniously there is a generation cycle that is not simply the reverse: water irrigates wood; wood fuels fire; fire creates ash (earth); earth contains metal (ores) and metal attracts water (as in dew).
 Each elemental essence also has a fairly sensible color associated with it (for example green for wood) and has an associated compass point (e.g. fire with south as this is where the fiery sun is located).
 Similarly each season and year has an element, so you can see how a whole system can be built up around the basic properties of matter.
 Any substance can be considered a mixture of these elemental properties.

 The five elements were so important that they entered local traditions.
 Each element had a 'ruler' as a deity and on occasions a large procession with effigies of the 'five rulers' would parade around towns and cities.